TheSpaceDevs/.github/profile/README.md

 (MEO)*.
 <br>
 <blockquote>
   Maiden flight of the Vega-C launch vehicle, carrying the LARES-2 passive satellite.
 It is a 40 cm diameter sphere with laser mirrors to study the Earth gravitational field and relativistic effects.
+Also onboard are six European research cubesats.
 </blockquote>

 <p float="left" align="center">